-Since daily and beta versions are only recommended for testing purposes and the support periods are correspondingly short, only the stable versions are listed here.
-If your version is still maintained or since when it is already End-of-life, you can see in the following table:
+Since daily builds and beta versions are only recommended for testing purposes and the support periods are correspondingly short, only the current and former stable versions are listed in the following table.
+Whether your version is still being maintained and when it has reached or will reach its end-of-life can be seen from the following table: